 It’s well worth the effort to raise your level of stress awareness.
 There are physical health benefits; there are emotional health benefits; there are improvements of life experience benefits to having constant honest stress awareness.

 As with all things in life, balance is essential to wellbeing.
 Stress, in and of itself, is not inherently a bad thing.
 Too much or even too little stress, however, invariably results in destructive consequences.
 There are certain benefits to periodic, gentle to moderate levels of stress.
 Anyone who has ever done any physical training will be very familiar with this idea.
 Both physical endurance and muscle are built through stress.
 By regularly, but intermittently, stressing your body just a bit beyond its comfort zone you increase your physical capacity.
 To build endurance you use aerobic stressors.
 To build muscle you use resistance stressors.
 These stresses force your body to adapt to more efficiently meet the new challenges and new demands it finds itself faced with.
 But in order to actually gain the benefits brought on by the stress of exercise, every experience of physical stress must be followed by a period of rest.
 This is the balance.
 Without rest your body becomes overworked and rundown, and then injuries result.
 On the other hand, without a modest level of stress your body grows sluggish and obese, and then disease results.
 Balance is the key.
 Maintaining this equilibrium is just as vital with emotional stress, which is why stress awareness is so important.
 Just as it takes mindful diligence to athletically condition your body, it takes great attentiveness to condition an enjoyable life experience for yourself.
+It’s to your every advantage to be emotionally stress aware.

 So let’s start with the basics.
 Where does emotional stress come from?
 The answer: your thoughts.
 Every thought you have falls somewhere along the spectrum of feeling extremely distressing to feeling extremely relaxing.
 The more your thoughts are at variance with Spirit, the more distressing its energy will feel.
 The more your thoughts are in sync with Spirit, the more peaceful it will feel.
 Again, the fact that a thought feels stressful is not in and of itself a terrible thing.
 That uncomfortable feeling you experience when thinking stressful thoughts serves to indicate to you that this is a thought which is inconsistent with your Inner Being.